by John Salt - Updated January 2019

 If you found this article useful, feel free to bookmark the page for your future reference as LiPo questions arise.
 Likewise please tell others and link back to it so we can all make electric RC'ing safer and of course - more fun!

 If you have a particular RC LiPo battery question that is not covered on this page, feel free to contact me.
-It's LiPo battery questions just like your's that have made this page the in-depth resource it has become.
+It's LiPo battery questions just like yours that have made this page the in-depth resource it has become over the past decade.